 In the case of servers that route static content to clients such as Web pages, software downloads etc. some of these servers have their content mirrored on servers at different geographic locations.
 Clients then access one of these mirrored sites and retrieve information.
 This can lead to problems pertaining to bandwidth utilization and servicing of requests, if large concentrations of clients access the wrong mirrored-site.
 In an approach sometimes referred to as active mirroring, websites powered by EdgeSuite [13] from Akamai, redirect their users to specialized Akamized URLs.
-EdgeSuite identifies the geographic location from which the clients have accessed the website and then re-direct clients to the broker farm that is closest to their network point of origin.
-As the network load and broker loads change clients could be redirected to other brokers.
-Active mirroring entails all serviced content to be cached at all (or most) of the broker farms.
-The scheme is very effective when the data is being accessed by very large number of clients and also when the rate of content change (and subsequent cache updates)
+EdgeSuite then accurately identifies the geographic location from which the clients have accessed the website.
+This identification is done based on the IP addresses associated with the clients.
+Each client is then directed to the server farm that is closest to the client's network point of origin.
+As the network load and server loads change clients could be redirected to other servers.